 The Center for Writing, Learning, and Teaching helps students from all academic disciplines develop their ability to use writing as a tool for thinking and learning.
 With the assistance of CWLT faculty and staff, students learn how to overcome writer's block, approach an assignment, and assess the audience and purpose of a paper.
 Working on a one-to-one basis, students also receive help with organizing their ideas, writing a strong thesis statement, and reviewing their written work to make it clear, direct, and persuasive.

-The Center is located in Howarth Hall, Room 105 and is open by appointment during much of the summer term.
-The CWLT will be closed from June 7th through July 7th, so we encourage you to get in touch with us in advance if you anticipate needing a reader for an essay during the summer session.
-To request an appointment, go to the request form at the Center for Writing, Learning, and Teaching web page or call 253.879.3395.
+The Center is located in Howarth Hall, Room 105.
+Our peer tutors do not work during the summer session, meaning our services and office hours are more limited.
+However, we are able to offer writing appointments on request during much of the summer term.
+We encourage you to get in touch with us in advance if you anticipate needing a reader for an essay during the summer session.
+To request an appointment, go to the request form at the Center for Writing, Learning, and Teaching web page or call 253.879.3404.

 The University of Puget Sound is committed to providing support, program access, and equal educational opportunity to all qualified students with medical, psychological, physical and learning disabilities.
 Student Accessibility and Accommodation is the designated office that reviews disability documentation and requests for reasonable accommodation.
 SAA supports faculty with their work with students and collaborates with them on the implementation of accommodations.
 For information about requesting accommodations and registering with Student Accessibility and Accommodation, please visit the Student Accessibility and Accommodation web page or call 253.879.3399 to schedule an appointment.
 Students needing accommodations for summer classes should contact SAA as soon as possible after registering for classes.

 The Information Center is located on the main floor of the Wheelock Student Center, adjacent to Diversions Café.
-The Information Center will be closed from May 14 – 21.
-Starting on Monday, May 21 Conference Services will staff the Information Center for the summer; hours are 8 a.m. – 5 p.m., seven days a week.
+The Information Center will be closed from May 20 – 23.
+Starting on Monday, May 24 Conference Services will staff the Information Center for the summer; hours are 8 a.m. – 5 p.m., seven days a week.
 Occasional closures will occur when no conferences are in session.
-Campus and community information is available at the Information Center, as well as campus maps and lost and found.
+Campus and community information is available at the Information Center, as well as campus maps.
 You can contact the Information Center at 253.879.3100.

 Collins Memorial Library is an integral part of the university's educational program.
 Its collection and services support study and research on campus.
 Collins Memorial Library balances traditional library services and resources with new and ever-expanding digital collections and electronic databases.
 The print collection consists of over 425,000 volumes of books, periodicals, and publications of the federal and Washington state governments as well as maps, microforms, videotapes, DVDs, CDs and other media materials.
 In addition, the library provides access to a significant number of databases, many that provide full text access to over books and periodicals.
 The library maintains special collections of books, manuscripts and the university's archives.
 Search the library’s discovery system PRIMO to locate books and more at Collins, in Alliance libraries and beyond as well as articles from selected databases.